Klezmer: In music

-While traditional performances may have been on the decline, many Jewish composers who had mainstream success, such as Leonard Bernstein and Aaron Copland, continued to be influenced by the klezmeric idioms heard during their youth (as Gustav Mahler had been).
+While traditional performances may have been on the decline, many Jewish composers who had mainstream success, such as Leonard Bernstein and Aaron Copland, were still influenced by the klezmeric idioms heard during their youth (as Gustav Mahler had been).
 George Gershwin was familiar with klezmer music, and the opening clarinet glissando of "Rhapsody in Blue" suggests this influence, although the composer did not compose klezmer directly.
 Some clarinet stylings of swing jazz bandleaders Benny Goodman and Artie Shaw can be interpreted as having been derived from klezmer, as can the "freilach swing" playing of other Jewish artists of the period such as trumpeter Ziggy Elman.

-At the same time, non-Jewish composers were also turning to klezmer for a prolific source of fascinating thematic material.
+At the same time, non-Jewish composers turned to klezmer for a prolific source of fascinating thematic material.
 Dmitri Shostakovich in particular admired klezmer music for embracing both the ecstasy and the despair of human life, and quoted several melodies in his chamber masterpieces, the Piano Quintet in G minor, op.
 57 (1940), the Piano Trio No. 2 in E minor, op.
 67 (1944), and the String Quartet No. 8 in C minor, op.
 110 (1960).

 The compositions of Israeli-born composer Ofer Ben-Amots incorporate aspects of klezmer music, most notably his 2006 composition Klezmer Concerto.
 The piece is for klezmer clarinet (written for Jewish clarinetist David Krakauer), string orchestra, harp and percussion.